 The fellows’ schedule includes two days per week of echocardiography training, two days of work as a faculty anesthesiologist, and one day of academic work and study.
 Fellows’ clinical work will be at University of Utah Hospital and will include both performing and supervising anesthesia in the operating rooms.
 As our program is not an ACGME fellowship, fellows are paid as faculty for their clinical work.
 This also means that fellows must be eligible to obtain medical licensure Utah before their application is considered.

 University of Utah Hospital is a tertiary medical center, which performs all aspects of cardiac surgery procedures including coronary revascularization, valve surgery (opened and endovascular), heart failure surgeries, and heart and lung transplantations.
 Fellows will be involved in imaging for all these procedures and our group performs over 1000 studies per year at University of Utah Health.

 The echocardiography laboratory at the George E Wahlen VA Medial Center is under the direction of Drs.
 Daniel Vezina and Dr. Josh Zimmerman, making it the only anesthesiology-directed echo lab in the country.
-Its staffing model is 60 percent anesthesiology/40 percent cardiology and fellows spend their time primarily with the anesthesiology faculty.
+Its staffing model is 80 percent anesthesiology/20 percent cardiology and fellows spend their time learning from providers in both specialties.
 Its yearly case volume is approximately 4000 TTE, 500 TEE, and 1000 stress echos.

-If you have additional questions regarding this unique opportunity, you may contact the Academic Coordinator Annalyse Erickson at firstname.lastname@example.org
+If you have additional questions regarding this unique opportunity, you may contact the Academic Coordinator Franki Roberts at firstname.lastname@example.org